jhanley634/soft-eng-info/blog/2022-09-06-feature-branches.md

 right place for that to happen.

-Put the feature name in the branch name, plus a Jira ticket number if there is one, plus maybe your initials if the project has many active contributors.
+Put the feature name in the branch name, plus a Jira ticket number if applicable, plus maybe your initials if the project has many active contributors.

 WIP commits can be messy, they are just there to help the author